mikhael28/par-3-pickup/README.md

 <br /><br />
 For each par, birdie and a few other surprise achievements - you earn 10 Golf Coin, a fancy digital asset/cryptocurrency I created using the Stellar Blockchain.
 You can then turn around, and bet Golf Coin (GC) on 'skins' with your friends, which is a way of betting 'I will have the lowest score on hole 3' and adding some friendly (and captivating) competition to an otherwise normal day on the Par 3 course.

-## We are live folks

-Start chipping away at https://seattlepar3.com

 ### Open-Source Development

 Want to contribute?
 Great!